 Read on to find out more about improving sperm quality and how to increase fertility in men.

 There are some lifestyle changes men could take to improve their sperm quality and increase their fertility.

 The reason male testicles are outside their bodies is that sperm needs to be kept at a lower temperature than the rest of the body, otherwise, it loses its motility and viability.
 If you work in a hot environment, take regular breaks to cool down, or if you’re working in a seated position, make sure to stand up and move around once in a while.

 Avoid wearing tight clothing and underwear, as it keeps testicles closer to the body and increases their temperature.
 If you’re using a laptop, keep it on a desk or table rather than on your lap as the heat from your legs will also slowly heat up your testicles.

 A balanced diet and maintaining a healthy body weight are very important for keeping the sperm in good condition.
 Make sure to include enough of these fertility-boosting nutrients in your diet:

 – Protein – lean meat and poultry, eggs, pulses, nuts and seeds

 To increase fertility, men should introduce regular exercise to their routine.
 If you are overweight, you should try to lose weight as it could lower your chances to have a baby – read more about how weight affects fertility here.

 – Omega 3 – DHA, an omega 3 fatty acid, found in marine fish such as tuna and salmon, helps to increase sperm quality and motility.

-– Selenium – free-oxidizing radicals can cause up to 40% of sperm damage, so taking selenium is vital to protect the sperm, reduce clumping, abnormalities and increase motility.
+– Selenium – free-oxidising radicals can cause up to 40% of sperm damage, so taking selenium is vital to protect the sperm, reduce clumping, and abnormalities and increase motility.

 – CoQ10 – a powerful antioxidant helping to protect the sperm and increase its motility.